-Other teaching has covered a wide range of subjects including Constitutional Law, Administrative Law, Human Rights, English Criminal Law and Evidence and Legal Research Methods as well as contributions to EU Law, Legal System, English Law of Property, Equity & Trusts, Private Law of Scotland and to the Induction Programme of the Centre for Energy, Petroleum and Mineral Law and Policy.
+Other teaching has covered a wide range of subjects including Constitutional Law, Administrative Law, Human Rights, English Criminal Law and Evidence and Legal Research Methods as well as contributions to Legal System, English Law of Property, Equity & Trusts, Private Law of Scotland and to the Induction Programme of the Centre for Energy, Petroleum and Mineral Law and Policy.
 He has been responsible for the dissertation modules at both LLM and LLB levels.
 Prof. Reid is a fellow of the Higher Education Academy.

 Professor Colin Reid has been heavily involved in work on the big impact that Brexit will have on the environment, and environmental law

 Professor Colin Reid has completed a project which looked at legal issues surrounding potential new strategies for the conservation of biodiversity.